pendo-io/pendo-mobile-sdk/ios-integration/flutter-ios.md

 ```

 ## Step 3.
 Mobile device connectivity for tagging and testing

+>[!NOTE]
+>The `Scheme ID` can be found in your Pendo Subscription Settings under the App Details Section.

 These steps allow <a href="https://support.pendo.io/hc/en-us/articles/360033609651-Tagging-Mobile-Pages#HowtoTagaPage" target="_blank">page tagging</a>
 and <a href="https://support.pendo.io/hc/en-us/articles/360033487792-Creating-a-Mobile-Guide#test-guide-on-device-0-6" target="_blank">guide testing</a> capabilities.